-Trump takes aim at agency watchdogs: ‘Give me the name’
+Trump upends virus oversight, removing key official

 Horowitz, meanwhile has identified significant flaws in the FBI’s surveillance during the Russia investigation.
 Trump has praised Horowitz’s findings even as he’s attacked his credibility for not finding evidence of political bias in the Russia probe, pejoratively describing him last December as an Obama appointee.

-Former Justice Department inspector general Michael Bromwich said Trump perceives inspectors’ general offices to have a “uniquely threatening function within the executive branch, which is to provide independent oversight of governmental functions.”
+Former Justice Department inspector general Michael Bromwich said Trump perceives inspector general offices to have a “uniquely threatening function within the executive branch, which is to provide independent oversight of governmental functions.”

 “It’s just something that doesn’t compute for him,” Bromwich added.
 “He understands the value of loyalty.
 He doesn’t understand the value of independence because that can conflict with loyalty.”